fsufitch/linuxcord/README.md

 - State file: `$XDG_STATE_HOME/linuxcord/state.json`
 - Desktop entry: `$XDG_DATA_HOME/linuxcord/linuxcord.desktop`
 - Installed desktop entry: `~/.local/share/applications/linuxcord.desktop`
 - linuxcord prunes older Discord installs after an update, keeping only the active version to limit disk usage.
+Create an empty `NO_PRUNING` file in the versions directory to disable pruning.

 ## Desktop Entry
 linuxcord creates a desktop entry pointing to `linuxcord run` with a bundled Discord icon stored in `$XDG_DATA_HOME/linuxcord/discord.png`.
 The entry is symlinked (or copied if necessary) to `~/.local/share/applications/linuxcord.desktop`.